abdelrahman-saher/FlutterCustomDropDownMenu/README.md

 # customdropdownmenu

-Use this package if you need more customization with DropDownMenu.
+Use this widget if you need more customization with DropDownMenu.

 # Quick reference
 Since customization requires a lot of properties, here is a quick cheatsheet: